Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/nui-components/CollectionView.md

 | `Multiple`     | Allows multiple selections without deselecting previous selected items.                       |

 Selection can be handled by user interactions such as key or touch inputs.
-Changing selection will initiate [SelectionChanged](/application/dotnet/api/TizenFX/latest/api/Tizen.NUI.Components.CollectionView.html#Tizen_NUI_Components_CollectionView_SelectionChanged) event.<br>
+Changing selection will initiate [SelectionChanged](/application/dotnet/api/TizenFX/latest/api/Tizen.NUI.Components.CollectionView.html#Tizen_NUI_Components_CollectionView_SelectionChanged) event.
-The [Tizen.NUI.Components.SelectionChangedEventArgs](/application/dotnet/api/TizenFX/latest/api/Tizen.NUI.Components.SelectionChangedEventArgs.html) object that accompanies the [SelectionChanged](/application/dotnet/api/TizenFX/latest/api/Tizen.NUI.Components.CollectionView.html#Tizen_NUI_Components_CollectionView_SelectionChanged) event has two properties, both of type [System.Collections.Generic.IReadOnlyList\<object\>](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.ireadonlylist-1?view=netstandard-2.0){:target="_blank"}, wihch are described below:
+The [Tizen.NUI.Components.SelectionChangedEventArgs](/application/dotnet/api/TizenFX/latest/api/Tizen.NUI.Components.SelectionChangedEventArgs.html) object that accompanies the `SelectionChanged` event has two properties, both of type [System.Collections.Generic.IReadOnlyList\<object\>](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.ireadonlylist-1?view=netstandard-2.0){:target="_blank"}, which are described below:

 - `PreviousSelection`: The list of items that were selected, before the selection changed.
 - `CurrentSelection`: The list of items that are selected, after the selection changed.